Leander-van-Boven/D28-Tragedy_of_the_Commons/README.md

 ### Usage
 The simulation itself is encapsulated in the module called `cpr_simulation`.
 There are two ways to use this module: either by importing this module in a custom Python script or interactive notebook, or by using the included command-line interface.
 We recommend the latter, as it is the quickest way to get a simulation up and running.
 Its controls are documented below.

-After following the steps to install the simulation, open your favourite terminal and `cd` into `./_Code/`.
-The CLI can now be accessed through `sim.py`.
+The CLI can be accessed through `sim.py`.
 The most important (and the only one that's required) argument, is the `command` argument, with possible choices being `run`, `save` and `list`.
 Using `run` will run a simulation, `save` saves a previously run simulation as a scenario, and `list` lists all saved scenarios.
 The most import commands are thus:
 * To run a single simulation with default parameters, run
   ```shell
   python sim.py run